overuseofrem/ITS122L_Paw-It-Forward/README.md

-Updated Admin-donation page, Donate page, Admin-dash Added some changes to the Admin-certificate page
+Updated Admin-donation page, Donate page, Admin-dash and Added some changes to the Admin-certificate page